GrantSP/ZyFileheader/README.md

 # Description

-ZyFileheader is a plugin of Sublime Text2&3 which helps to add file header like
+ZyFileheader is a plugin for Sublime Text2&3 which adds a file header like

       {
          #!/usr/bin/env python